 Water vapor from the engine’s exhaust fumes and the surrounding air condenses in the pipe whenever you turn your engine off.
 The metal’s not so hot anymore, meaning it turns into water droplets instead of gas.

-As this water settles, it begins to pool, especially in lower-lying areas like the muffler.
-When you turn the car back on, you may notice water dripping – and sometimes streaming – from the tailpipe.
+As this water settles, it begins to pool, especially in low-lying areas like the muffler.
+When you turn the car back on, you may notice water dripping – and occasionally streaming – from the tailpipe.

-It can also happen when your car has been idling for an extended time.
-Water builds up in the exhaust pipe because there isn’t sufficient heat or pressure to force it all the way through.
+It can also happen when your car has been idling for a prolonged time.
+Water builds up in the exhaust pipe because there isn’t adequate heat or pressure to force it all the way through.

 Again, it’s completely normal to see water dripping from your exhaust’s tailpipe.
 Take your car for a fairly long drive, keeping the engine at comparatively high revs.
 This functions to warm the pipe up, evaporating the water while simultaneously sending more exhaust gases to force the vapors down and out.